LemonPi/GACK/README.txt

 These are the constraints implemented in Prototype2.

+Always active:

 - Colour variety constrant: adjacent cells should have different colour
 - Moisture constraint: adjacent cells should have similar moisture requirements
 - Height constrant: cells closer to the edge should be shorter than neighbours further from the edge
 - Traffic: do not choose plants that can only handle low traffic for border cells
 - Spread: do not choose plants that requires more room than the cell can provide
+- Availability: cell properties must match at least one plant from the perennial.com database of perennials

+User-configurable:

 - User-configurable priority for seasons (which season should have more colour variation)
 - User-configurable priority for colour choices (which colours are picked first in the solution)
 - User can choose to force a cell to a certain colour/certain colours